awilli1186/wee-website/content/script/dom/intro.md

   seoDesc: Easily interface with the DOM for updates and retrieval with an API similar to jQuery.
 ---

 Wee makes modifying and extracting data from your markup easy with a robust set of DOM functions.
 We've only included what you need without the cruft.
+You can also [chain](/script/chain) your methods.